History of Colorado Rockies in Timeline

 Colorado Rockies

-The Colorado Rockies are a professional baseball team based in Denver, Colorado, competing in Major League Baseball (MLB) as part of the National League (NL) West Division.
-Their home games are played at Coors Field in downtown Denver.
-The team is owned by the Monfort brothers and managed by Bud Black.
+The Colorado Rockies are a Major League Baseball team based in Denver, Colorado.
+As a member of the National League West Division, they play their home games at Coors Field, located in downtown Denver.
+The team is owned by the Monfort brothers and currently managed by Bud Black.

-1955: Denver Bears Replacement
+1955: Denver Bears Replaced

 1960: Continental League Announcement

-April 1961: Continental League Abandonment
+April 1961: Continental League Planned Start

 In January 1990, Colorado's chances for a new team improved when Coors Brewing Company became a limited partner with the AAA Denver Zephyrs.

-1991: Franchise Granted
+1991: Franchise Granted to Denver

 1992: Ownership Change

-1993: Keli McGregor joins the Rockies
+1993: Keli McGregor Joins the Rockies

-1993: Inaugural Season
+1993: Expansion Team Inaugural Season

-1993: Rockies Begin Play in NL West
+1993: Rockies Join NL West

-1995: Coors Field Completion
+1995: Completion of Coors Field

 1995: Playoff Elimination